 How did the State Library determine which features to prioritize and build?

 Our team first surveyed and met with grantseekers and state grantmakers to gather ideas and understand challenges.
 The information gathered through these conversations helped inform initial website design and functionality.

 Later, we published draft wireframes, holding webinars and creating an online survey to collect additional feedback.
 In June 2020, the beta version of the site went live and our team gathered additional stakeholder feedback that informed the current design, which was launched in July 2020.
 Contact us to give feedback or suggestions for improvement.

 - JUNE 2022

-- Launched AB 132 (expansion to Grants Portal mission, requiring state grantmakers to submit post award data for each awardee for grants closing on and after July 1, 2022)
+- Expansion to Grants Portal mission, requiring state grantmakers to submit post award data for each awardee for grants closing on and after July 1, 2022)

 - JUNE 2020